eweast/S4-Validation/README.md

 *** Work in Progress ***

-The ultimate goal of S4 Validation is to wire together Service Stack and Angular's validation capabilties with as little configuaration as possible while relying on both frameworks to do the heavy lifting.
+The ultimate goal of S4 Validation is to wire together Service Stack and Angular's validation capabilities with as little configuration as possible while relying on both frameworks to do the heavy lifting.